 Electroencephalogram (EEG).
 An EEG displays the electrical activity of your brain via electrodes affixed to your scalp.
 People with epilepsy often have changes in their normal pattern of brain waves, even when they're not having a seizure.

-During the test, you will lie on a padded table that slides into the MRI machine.
-Your head will be immobilized in a brace, to improve precision.
-The test is painless, but some people experience claustrophobia inside the MRI machine's close quarters.
-If you think you may have this problem, inform your doctor.
+During a CT scan or an MRI, you will lie on a padded table that slides into a machine.
+Your head will be immobilized in a brace, to improve precision while images of your brain are taken.